 The Complainants also claims that the Respondent is using the Domain Names to direct to websites offering for sale counterfeit PAUL SMITH goods.
-"Panels have categorically held that the use of a domain name for illegal activity (e.g., the sale of counterfeit goods ...) can never confer rights or legitimate interests on a respondent".
-While "[p]anels are generally not prepared ... to accept merely conclusory or wholly unsupported allegations of illegal activity", "circumstantial evidence can support a complainant's otherwise credible claim of illegal respondent activity".
-While the evidence on file does not show whether the clothing and footwear sold on the Respondent's websites are counterfeit, the Panel notes that they are offered for sale for half of the price of genuine PAUL SMITH goods, which may indicate that the goods are counterfeit.
+"Panels have categorically held that the use of a domain name for illegal activity (e.g., the sale of counterfeit goods ...) can never confer rights or legitimate interests on a respondent"7.
+While "[p]anels are generally not prepared ... to accept merely conclusory or wholly unsupported allegations of illegal activity"8, "circumstantial evidence can support a complainant's otherwise credible claim of illegal respondent activity"9.
+Here, the Complainant claims that the Respondent used the Domain Names to direct to websites offering for sale cheap goods bearing the PAUL SMITH trademark.
+The Respondent does not dispute tis contention.
+Moreover, by the time of the writing of this decision, the Respondent disabled both of its websites associated with the Domain Names.
+The Panel finds that the totality of circumstantial evidence in this case indicates that the Complainant's order in this case indicates that the Names did not confer rights or legitimate interest on him.